UnitySuperEditor/SuperEditor/README.md

 ## Description

+**Super Editor project is an enhancement plan to make Unity, the world's most popular game engine, versatile and streamlined.**

-Super Editor is a versatile Unity editor extension that includes three modules:
+Super Editor includes three modules:

 1. A Super IDE,